valendesigns/option-tree/readme.txt

 * Removed additional deprecated assigning of return value in PHP.
 * Fix missing "Send to OptionTree" button in CPT.
 Code contributed by @jomaddim via github.
 * Fix option types that use $count instead of an array key to select the option value.
+* Added a new filter 'ot_list_item_description' which allows you to change the default list item description text.

 = 2.0.16 =
 * Fixed an urgent JS regression bug that caused the upload option type to break.
 Code contributed by @anonumus via github.